Guide to Advance Directives

 What You Should Know About Advance Directives

 To ensure you receive the care that reflects your choices and values it is important to prepare an “advance directive.”
 Advance directive is a general term used to describe living wills and medical powers of attorney.
-Living Wills, sometimes called medical directives, outlines the type of care an individual wants in the event that they can no longer make their own medical decisions.
 Advance directives only covers health decisions.
-It does not cover financial decisions.
+They do not cover financial decisions.

 The ideal advance directive includes a “durable power of attorney for healthcare” (DPAHC)